Julie921/guideline_prototype_hugo/content/docs/general_guideline/Syntactic_relations/subj/subj.md

 {{< /conll >}}

 {{< hint info >}}
-You can find more information about this phenomena [here](https://github.com/surfacesyntacticud/guidelines/issues/10).
+You can find more information about this phenomen [here](https://github.com/surfacesyntacticud/guidelines/issues/10).
 {{< /hint >}}

 ### Deep syntactic features for the french subject